omeka/omeka-s-enduser/docs/modules/extractmetadata.md

 The [Extract Metadata module](https://omeka.org/s/modules/ExtractMetadata){target=_blank} allows site administrators to extract embedded metadata from media files.

-The module adds a new "Extract metadata" tab to each media page, which will allow you to manually extract any embedded metadata found on the file.
-It also adds an "Extract metadata" field to the batch-editing page.
+The module adds a new "Extract metadata" tab to each media page.
+This allows you to manually extract any embedded metadata found on the file.
+It adds an "Extract metadata" field to the batch-editing page.
 When enabled, it automatically works on newly uploaded files.

-A good workflow is to install and configure the module, batch-extract metadata from existing files in your database, map them to your chosen media metadata fields, and then simply allow the module to continue extracting metadata from files in the future.
+A good workflow first involves installing and configuring the module.
+Then, batch-extract metadata from existing files in your database and map them to your chosen media metadata fields.
+Finally, simply allow the module to continue extracting metadata from files in the future.

 ## Configuring the module